Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

 A single document can determine the future of an entire family.
 Birth certificates and IDs open up access to health care, protect and secure rights, and enable children to enrol in education.
-But millions of displaced people in Yemen do not have the necessary legal documents, blocking them from accessing services, and are often not aware of their rights or local legal structures.
+Displaced Yemenis do not always have the necessary legal/civil documents and many are often unaware of their rights and local legal structures, all of which serves to block them accessing services.

 Similarly, access to housing, land and property (HLP) rights is a critical challenge.
 Displaced Yemenis are exposed to various protection risks including evictions from sites where they have settled and from housing they are renting.